laspy/laspy/docs/migration.rst

 Some fields in LAS are 'bit fields'.

-with pylas 0.4.x, there was a inconsistency between 'normal' fields and 'bit' fields, when getting a bit field, pylas returned a copy of the values in a new numpy array whereas when getting a normal field, the array you got acted as a 'view' on the real array where the values where stored.
+with laspy 0.4.x, there was a inconsistency between 'normal' fields and 'bit' fields, when getting a bit field, laspy returned a copy of the values in a new numpy array whereas when getting a normal field, the array you got acted as a 'view' on the real array where the values where stored.